demipel8/craftymatter/README.md

 ```

 It will create a Matter rectangle body with the dimensions in the attr object.
 The matter sub-object allows you to set matter specific config to your entity body.

+Objects rotation origin will automatically to center, to fit Matter-js.
+Changing the origin will give unexpected results.